The North Star Flag

 Although the design was not suited for general display, the legislature made it the "official state flag."
 The double-sided flag, however, was bulky and expensive, frayed easily in the wind, and was rarely used.
-In 1957 the legislature tried to simplify its design.
+In 1957 the legislature tried to simplify its basic design, ignoring an alternative proposal.
 Nevertheless, it remains a "flying portrait" which is invisible from afar, poorly known by the general public, and rarely used, in comparison to better designs in other states.

 TEN PROBLEMS WITH ITS DESIGN

 1) You can't see its details from afar: everything is invisible because the state seal is too detailed.

 2) Few can remember its details: they're too complicated to be recalled or sketched.

 3) It could be confused for twenty other state flags: they're all blue with insignia.